 A. The Agency shall have the power to investigate any violations of this Chapter 8.37 by any respondent.
 The Agency may prioritize investigations of workforces that are vulnerable to violations of this Chapter 8.37.
-The Agency may initiate an investigation pursuant to Director's Rules, including but not limited to situations when the Director has reason to believe that a violation has occurred or will occur, or when circumstances show that violations are likely to occur within a class of network companies or businesses because the workforce contains significant numbers of app-based workers who are vulnerable to violations.
+The Agency may initiate an investigation pursuant to Director's Rules, including but not limited to situations when the Director has reason to believe that a violation has occurred or will occur, or when circumstances show that violations are likely to occur within a class of network companies or businesses because the workforce contains significant numbers of app-based workers who are vulnerable to violations of this Chapter 8.37 or the workforce is unlikely to volunteer information regarding such violations.
 An investigation may also be initiated through the receipt by the Agency of a report or complaint filed by an app-based worker or other person.